 Agriculture, sheep and goats breeding, fishing activities characterize the island's activities, other than tourism and mining.
 Moving around, you will encounter the still active mines of Milos, where they extract Bentonite, Kaolin and Perlite.
 Mineral exploitation in Milos has a millenary history.
 This helps understand that Milos is not a “summer” Cycladic Island like others: Milos is lively all year around with a stable population, families, schools, and cultural events.

-There are more than 70 beaches, each one with its own characteristic and beauty.
+In Milos island there are more than 70 beaches, each one with its own characteristic and beauty.
 This is why Milos offers an interesting and unforgettable vacation: you may change beaches every day and never be bored.
 The luckier people with boats (see “sailors”) will reach waters of blue, azure, emerald, green, red and violet colors contrasting with white or pink, or red rocks.
 It is really the Island of Colors.
 All the colors of the rainbow.
 You may see all these colors on a single spot at some places along the coasts of the island.
 The nearby satellite islands, Kimolos and Polyaigos, also have secluded beaches and landscapes of great beauty.

 What is the best period to visit the island of Milos?